Adopting a Piggy

 This will be done through sending me photos.

-I will stress that I can only accept a minimum of a 5ft hutch.
+I will stress that I will only accept a minimum of a 5ft hutch.
 Anything less will be declined.

 Selection